Valid Parentheses: LIFO in Action

 - Ensure the most recently opened bracket is the first one closed.

-This “Last-In, First-Out” (LIFO) requirement is the fundamental hardware and logical constraint that makes the Stack the optimal data structure.
+This “Last-In, First-Out” (LIFO) requirement is the fundamental logical constraint that makes the Stack the optimal data structure.
+An array or queue processes linearly, but a stack mirrors the nested nature of the problem perfectly.

 Visualize how the stack maintains state.
 Each opening bracket is a “promise” that must be fulfilled by its corresponding closing partner.